kartenmacherei/engineering-culture/book/core-principles/industry-standards.md

 ## We follow industry standards, as long as we have not discovered something that works better for us

 We base our tech stack and our processes on proven standards first.
-Only when we understand them well enough (which usually means applying and sticking to them for some time), we should look for improvements or alternatives.
+Only when we understand them well enough (which usually means applying and sticking to them for some time), should  we then look for improvements or alternatives.

 _We are not Google nor Facebook, but we are also not a lemonade stand._